bernedom/bernedom.github.io/_posts/2024-03-26-preventive-vs-corrective-planning.md

 Moreover, domain-specific requirements may demand a more cautious approach.
 Industries like healthcare, finance, and aerospace have stringent regulations and compliance standards that leave little room for error.
 Here, preventive planning becomes not just a preference but a necessity to ensure adherence to industry norms and mitigate risks effectively.

+> Expertise and trust are key to striking the right balance between preventive and corrective planning.

-The dichotomy between preventive and corrective planning isn't a matter of choosing one over the other but rather finding the right balance between the two based on the project's unique characteristics and constraints.
+The difference between preventive and corrective planning isn't a matter of choosing one over the other but rather finding the right balance between the two based on the project's unique characteristics and constraints.
 Here are some strategies to strike this balance effectively:

 * **Risk Assessment**: Conduct a comprehensive risk assessment to identify critical areas where preventive planning is non-negotiable.
 Allocate resources and attention accordingly to mitigate these risks proactively.